 Unfortunately, there are already a lot of partner-riders who were victimized by these schemes.
 Many of them are fathers who lost their jobs due to the pandemic and are just trying to make ends meet by being a motorcycle courier.
 Some, even go home with even more debt as the cash they had in hand to cover these deliveries was just money borrowed from a friend or loanshark.
 The interest may even accumulate, making it harder for the rider to pay back the amount.

 Orders like these may be reimbursed by their employer, however, it often takes days or even weeks to be processed.
-Sometimes it requires even more paperwork like a police report, or statement signed by a notary public.
+Sometimes it requires even more paperwork like a police report or a statement signed by a notary public.
 In the meantime, the rider will have to get by with significantly less money than when they started with.

 Earlier this month, Ako Bicol party-list representative, Alfredo Garbin, filed House Bill 6958 or the “Food and Grocery Delivery Services Act”.
 If it becomes a law, anyone who is found guilty of pranking or canceling a confirmed order from a Lalamove, GrabFood, or any similar service could face jail time of up to 6 years and fine of up to PhP100,000.